The most powerful outdoor camera, the Nest Cam IQ Outdoor can spot friend from foe and automatically tracks suspicious activity.

 It used to be at this point that the big caveat of the price of Nest Aware would rear its head.
-This is no longer the case: the £4-a-month subscription is very competitive, particularly when you consider that it includes constant recording.
+This is no longer the case: the £5-a-month subscription is very competitive.
 No other system provides the same level of recording or features.

 That said, the Nest Cam IQ Outdoor is far from cheap for the device itself.
-The old Nest Cam Outdoor is considerably cheaper, and the Netatmo Presence also costs less with local recording and has more granular motion detection alerts (it can spot the difference between people, animals and cars).
+The old Nest Cam Outdoor is considerably cheaper, while our guide to the best outdoor security cameras has some newer models to pick from.

-Still, if you want the best-quality video with the best cloud service, the Nest Cam IQ Outdoor is the camera to buy.
+Still, if you want the quality video with the best cloud service, the Nest Cam IQ Outdoor is the camera to buy.